 Available Filter Options

-For SAP MII Monitoring, you can collect all MII messages sent or received in the managed system.
+For SAP MII message monitoring, you can collect all MII messages sent or received in the managed system.
 You can also use the following filter parameters, to restrict the data collection:

 The setup of the filters for the monitoring categories only makes sure that the data is collected, however, alerts are not created automatically.
 To create alerts and notifications you have to create an alert individually.
 If you didn't use specific filters in the setup before, but rather opted to collect all data, you have to create filters for the alerts.